SineadMorris/ushr/README.md

 ![](README_files/figure-markdown_github/plotdata-1.png)

 Each panel represents a different individual and the dashed horizontal line is the assay detection threshold.
-We can see that the data is noisy, individuals have different numbers of available observations, and only a subset suppress viral load below the detection threshold.
+We can see that the data is noisy, individuals have different numbers of observations, and only a subset suppress viral load below the detection threshold.

 ### Model fitting and output visualization

 To fit the model to this data in just one line of code we use the `ushr()` function.
-This processes the data to filter out any individuals who do not suppression viral load, or who violate other specific inclusion criteria (described in the vignette), and then fits the model to each remaining trajectory.
-Note that only subjects with a minimum number of measurements above the detection threshold can be reliably fit.
-These can be specified by the user, but we recommend at least six observations for the biphasic model and three for the single phase model.
+This processes the data to filter out any individuals who do not suppression viral load, or who violate other inclusion criteria (described in the vignette), and then fits the model to each remaining trajectory.
+Note that only subjects with a minimum number of measurements above the detection threshold can reliably be fit.
+The number can be specified by the user, but we recommend at least six observations for the biphasic model and three for the single phase model.

 ``` r
 model_output <- ushr(data = actg315, detection_threshold = 100)